 How Should I Carry My Baby Through Security?

-Although full-size containers are TSA approved baby items, taking smaller containers will save space in the diaper bag.
+Although full-size containers are commonly allowed through TSA security, taking smaller containers will save space in the diaper bag.

-Here are a few FAQs regarding TSA Approved Baby Items.
+Here are a few FAQs regarding baby items commonly allowed through TSA security

-These FAQs on TSA-approved baby items will help ease the stress of traveling with a baby.
+These FAQs on baby items for travel will help ease the stress of traveling with a baby.

 What can I carry in a diaper bag on a plane?

-Everything that pertains to the care of your baby on the TSA approved baby items list can go in your diaper bag.
+Everything that pertains to the care of your baby on the list can usually go in your diaper bag.
 Because of the size, you may need to carry a breast pump in a separate case.

-Will I have to take TSA approved baby items out of my diaper bag to go through security?
+Will I have to take baby items out of my diaper bag to go through security?

 Does my diaper bag count as a carry-on?